Andrew Gilligan: Career

-In 2009 Gilligan became London editor of The Daily Telegraph and The Sunday Telegraph,.
+In 2009, Gilligan became London editor of The Daily Telegraph and The Sunday Telegraph.
 He was also a reporter for Channel 4's investigative programme Dispatches, covering a number of issues, including Rahman and his claimed involvement with the Islamic Forum of Europe in the London borough of Tower Hamlets.
 He has also been a cover presenter for LBC radio.

 On 22 November 2011, Gilligan criticised the Leveson Inquiry in an appearance before the House of Lords communications committee.

 In January 2013, Gilligan was appointed as the Cycling Commissioner for London by the Mayor, Boris Johnson.
-Accusations of "cronyism" were made following the appointment as Gilligan was considered instrumental in toppling the Mayor's main rival Ken Livingstone.
+Accusations of "cronyism" were made following the appointment as Gilligan was considered instrumental in toppling the Mayor's main rival, Ken Livingstone.
 He helped deliver London's first segregated cycle superhighways and was subsequently given an award by the London Cycling Campaign for his "outstanding contribution to cycling."
-In August 2016 Gilligan was part of a wave of redundancies at The Daily Telegraph, joining The Sunday Times immediately afterwards.
+In August 2016, Gilligan was part of a wave of redundancies at The Daily Telegraph; he joined The Sunday Times immediately afterwards.
 In 2019, he was appointed transport adviser by the then Prime Minister, Boris Johnson, based in the Downing Street policy unit.
 In July 2020, Grant Shapps, Transport Secretary, appointed Gilligan to TfL's Board as one of two Special Representative attendees.

+Gilligan was appointed as a special adviser to Prime Minister Rishi Sunak in March 2023.
+He was reportedly instrumental in persuading Sunak to abandon the proposed northern leg of the High Speed 2 railway infrastructure project.
+In July 2024, he rejoined Policy Exchange as head of transport, infrastructure and London.

 Controversy

 In May 2016, The Telegraph apologised and paid substantial damages as part of an out-of-court settlement for defamation due to false claims made by Gilligan in a series of articles alleging corruption surrounding the purchase of Poplar Town Hall by businessman Mujibul Islam from Tower Hamlets Council when Rahman was mayor.

 In May 2018, The Sunday Telegraph paid "substantial damages" to settle a defamation case brought against it by Mohammed Kozbar in relation to an article by Gilligan in March 2016.
 Gilligan had accused Kozbar of supporting Palestinian violence against Israel's occupation.
 Gilligan tweeted that he stood by what he wrote.

-In January 2019, The Sunday Times was required to publish a correction by the Independent Press Standards Organisation, who ruled that an article in July 2018 by Gilligan about laws regarding transgender people had been 'misleading'.
+In January 2019, The Sunday Times was required to publish a correction by the Independent Press Standards Organisation, which ruled that an article in July 2018 by Gilligan about laws regarding transgender people had been "misleading".